-TESM-G 100 Introduction to the Tourism Industry (3 cr.)
-Introduces the various components of the tourism, events, and hospitality industry.
-Emphasis is placed on exploring such areas as service, food and beverage operations, lodging, hospitality, events, and attractions.
+TESM-C 100 Introduction to Tourism, Event &

+Sport Management (3 cr.)
+Introduces the tourism, events, hospitality, and sport management industry.
+Emphasis is placed on exploring such as service, food and beverage operations, lodging, hospitality, events, tourism and attractions, and sport management and sport entertainment centers.
 Students are exposed to different career opportunities available within the diverse scope of the industry.

 TESM-G 110 TESM Learning Community (3 cr.)

-Provides students with a comprehensive introduction to IUPUI.
+Provides students with a comprehensive introduction to IU Indianapolis.
 Topics will focus on skills essential for success, including resources of the university, school, and department, academic planning, discipline-based learning, skill-based learning, service learning, and critical reflection.